 Path planning in 3D has many challenges.
 Our 5-DOF spatial robots have pushed the current limits of subdivision methods.
 To our knowledge there is no similar algorithm with comparable rigor or guarantees.
 Conventional wisdom says that sampling methods can achieve higher DOFs than subdivision.
 By an estimate of Choset et al [5, p.
 202], sampling methods are limited to 5-12 DOFs.
 We believe our approach can reach 6-DOF spatial robots.
 Since resolution-exactness delivers stronger guarantees than probabilistic-completeness, we expect a performance hit compared to sampling methods.
-But for simple planar robots (up to
+But for simple planar robots (up to 4 DOFs) [32, 20, 33, 39] we observed no such trade-offs because we outperform state-of-the-art sampling methods (such as OMPL [31]) often by two orders of magnitude.
+But in the 5-DOF robots of this paper, we see that our performance is competitive with sampling methods.
+It is not clear to us that subdivision is inherently inferior to sampling (we can also do random subdivision).
+It is true that each additional degree of freedom is conquered only with effort and suitable techniques.
+This remark seems to cut across both subdivision and sampling approaches; but it hits subdivision harder because of our stronger guarantees.

-5 http://cs.nyu.edu/exact/core/download/core/.
+http://cs.nyu.edu/exact/core/download/core/